icopy-site/awesome-cn/docs/awesome/awesome-learn-gamedev.md

 [Blog by Derek Lieu](https://www.derek-lieu.com/blog/) 🟪 - A blog by Derek Lieu with advice on game trailers.
 I personally recommend "Show the Dream, Not the Job" and "Video Game Trailer Specifications" as starting points.

+[The Game Developer's Guide to Publishing Agreements](https://deviantlegal.com/guide/game-developers-guide-publishing-agreements/) 🟪 - An introduction to games contract law by René Otto, written primarily for developers seeking to work with publishers.

 <br />

 ## Job Hunting and Career